Cogroupoid structures on the circle and the Hodge degeneration: Hodge degeneration and deformation to the normal bundle

 \section{Hodge degeneration and deformation to the normal bundle}

-In this section, we study the well known Hodge degeneration in its geometric form studied by Simpson (cf. \cite{simpson1996hodge, simpson1990nonabelian} One avatar of the Hodge filtration on de Rham cohomology is given by the deformation to the normal cone construction.
-This manifests itself as a derived stack over $\filstack$ which specializes upon taking generic and central fibers to the de Rham stack and the Dolbeaut stack respectectively.
+In this section, we work over a characteristic zero base field $k$ and study the well known Hodge degeneration in its geometric form studied by Simpson (cf. \cite{simpson1996hodge, simpson1990nonabelian} One avatar of the Hodge filtration on de Rham cohomology is given by the deformation to the normal cone construction.
+This manifests itself as a derived stack over $\filstack$ which specializes upon taking generic and central fibers to the de Rham stack and the Dolbeault stack respectively.